 This is by far the best solution to any minor issue.
 If the phone is completely unresponsive push and hold the power button, volume up and the home key all for 7-8 seconds.
 The phone will reboot into a safe recovery mode.
 We recommend clearing the cache while in here, then use volume keys to navigate to reboot.
 Press the power button to select reboot and it will start fresh.
 Make sure you don’t accidentally do a factory reset, as this will erase everything on your phone.

 A few small problems like camera shutter sounds and other issues got fixed in OnePlus 5 software updates.
-Any remaining problems will likely go away once Android 8.1 arrives.
-If you can’t wait, here’s how to install the Android 8.1 beta on the OnePlus 5 today.
+Any remaining problems will likely go away once Android 9 Pie arrives.
+That said, it’ll probably add a few of its own issues too.

 How to Factory Reset the OnePlus 5